pwolanin/php-quickstart/readme.txt

 -------------------

 1. Unzip the files contained in the quickstart_php.zip file to a folder on you hard drive.
-2. In main.php, specify:
+2. In config.php, specify:
-    a.) $username as the username for your Zuora user. b.) $password the password for your Zuora user. c.) if you are testing against apisandbox, change $endpoint to https://apisandbox.zuora.com/apps/services/a/17.0 d.) $productName as the name of the Product
+    a.) $username as the username for your Zuora user. b.) $password the password for your Zuora user. c.) if you are testing against apisandbox, change $endpoint to https://apisandbox.zuora.com/apps/services/a/17.0
-3. From the command line, type "php main.php"
+3. From the command line
+		a.)
+In main.php, specify $productName as the name of the Product b.) type "php main.php"

+4. To run the signup.php page, you need to have a.)
+Setup a webserver (Apache +PHP) b.)
+Deploy the php-quickstart d.)
+Run the webserver and hit the signup.php page

 INCLUDED IN THE EXAMPLE
 -----------------------